AveryHolder/cpsc4300/index.md

 To further this work, we could have created classified groups that dog breeds can be placed in.

 # Support Materials
-Read about our setup for gathering and cleaning [here](https://github.com/AveryHolder/cpsc4300/blob/gh-pages/gather_and_clean.ipynb).
+These are the raw Jupyter notebooks that we've used throughout our project to gather the data, clean it, process it, Read about our setup for gathering and cleaning [here](https://github.com/AveryHolder/cpsc4300/blob/gh-pages/gather_and_clean.ipynb).
 Read about our processing and conclusions [here](https://github.com/AveryHolder/cpsc4300/blob/gh-pages/process.ipynb).

 # Declaration of academic integrity and responsibility